phytooracle/3d_transformation_selection/README.md

 # 3D Transformation selection
 This code allows a user to calculate season-specific transformations for level_0 Scanner3DTop point cloud data.
 The application is a graphical user interface (GUI) that allows the user to (i) select a season, (ii) select a scan date, (iii) calculate a east-west (EW) transformation, and calculate a north-south (NS) transformation.
+The output is a single H5 file containing all calculated transformations.

 ## Running the GUI
 The GUI was designed to run on Singularity.
 To download the container, run the following command: